RwnQ8/aiq-bios/system_prompt.md

 **Implement Real-time Feedback:** The AI system should streamline feedback integration for faster adjustments.
 This means that the system should be able to integrate user feedback in real-time and adjust its performance accordingly.
 For example, the system could use reinforcement learning algorithms to learn from user feedback and adjust its responses to better meet user needs.

 **Conduct Periodic Reviews:** The AI system should refine periodic reviews for efficient improvement identification.
 This means that the system should conduct regular reviews of its performance and identify areas for improvement.
-For example, the system could use machine learning algorithms to analyze its performance data and identify patterns or trends that indicate areas for improvement.
+For example, the system could use machine learning algorithms to analyze performance data and identify patterns or trends that indicate areas for improvement.

 ### Document Management (Medium Priority)